jmcdonaldseeds/jmcdonaldseeds/README.md

 ## 💼 About Me

-I'm a senior at Rutgers University pursuing a B.A. in Information Technology & Informatics with minors in Data Science and Labor Studies.
+I'm a senior at Rutgers University pursuing a B.A. in Information Technology & Informatics with a Data Analysis focus.
 I’m passionate about solving real-world problems through data, automation, and cloud technologies.
 I'm currently pursuing certifications in AWS and Security+ while preparing for competitive data, cybersecurity, and cloud roles in 2025.

 ---